Tomislav Labudović

-Tomislav Labudović (born 25 October 1985) is a Croatian football player who plays for FSG Bebra in Germany.
+Tomislav Labudović (born 25 October 1985) is a Croatian footballer who plays as a central defender.

 Club career

 Labudović started his football career at NK Zagreb in the Croatian First Division.

-Between 2004 and 2009, under the guidance of Miroslav Blažević and Mile Petković, he established himself as a young player of great potential and talent, as a leader in the game, who knows how to score a goal and assist, and enrolled in 125 appearances for Croatian First Division with his 23 years.
+Between 2004 and 2009, under the guidance of Miroslav Blažević and Mile Petković, he established himself as a young player and leader of the game, and enrolled in 125 appearances for Croatian First Division with his 23 years.

 During 2004–05 season he scored five goals in five games in a row and became a standard player in "Player of the round2.

 In summer 2008, NK Zagreb refused an offer from Turkish club MKE Ankaragücü and Israeli club FC Ashdod and offered Labudović a new contract which he refused.
 The club put him to the bench.
 In winter 2009, Labudović was loaned out to HNK Šibenik (Croatian First Division) playing 10 matches.

 On 31 August 2009, last day of the transfer window, Labudović terminated his contract with NK Zagreb and Croatia Sesvete (Croatian First Division), where he played eight games.
 He left the club at the end of the year because of the club's financial collapse.
 He was acquitted for the second time for alleged bribery of two traffic officers after a traffic offence in February 2009.

 In 2010, he joined NK Inter Zaprešić where he played at a high level eight matches under the guidance of coach Ilija Lončarević, and he was again standard in "Player of the round".

 In 2011, he joined Indonesian outfit Persiba Balikpapan on a one-year contract for season 2011–12.
 Labudović played 30 matches and scored one goal.
 In 2013, he moved to NK Pomorac Kostrena, where he played 25 matches and scored 2 goals.
 Before the season 2014/2015, he signed for HNK Gorica.

-International career

-During 2001 he was standard player of Croatia national team U-17.

-He played three qualifying matches for Euro U-17 with the results:

-24 September 2001.
-Croatia-Albania 5–2;

-26 September 2001 Hungary-Croatia 1:1;

-28 September 2001 Croatia-Azerbaijan 2:0;

-During the 2005–06 season he played qualifying matches for the U-21 Euro for Croatia.